upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-3/index.rst

 Factors Affecting Membrane Capacitance:
 ----------------------------------------

-- Surface Area: A larger surface area increases capacitance, allowing the membrane to store more charge.
+- **Surface Area:** A larger surface area increases capacitance, allowing the membrane to store more charge.
-- Thickness of the Membrane: Thinner membranes generally have higher capacitance because the distance between charges is less.
+- **Thickness of the Membrane:** Thinner membranes generally have higher capacitance because the distance between charges is less.
+- **Dielectric Properties of the Membrane:** The lipid bilayer of the neuronal membrane acts as a dielectric (insulating layer) between two conductive solutions (inside and outside of the cell).
+The properties of this dielectric layer influence the capacitance.
+A higher dielectric constant increases capacitance by allowing the membrane to store more charge.
+- **Myelination:** Myelin sheaths increase the effective thickness of the membrane, which can decrease capacitance and allow for faster signal transmission.

 .. todo:: CAPACITOR FORMULA

+.. todo:: Add a capacitance graphic here showing factors affecting it

 Role in Membrane Potential
 ---------------------------